openfisca/openfisca-doc/source/contribute/documentation.md

 ## Collaborative editing

-Everybody can participate to the redaction of the documentation.
+Everybody can participate in the redaction of the documentation.

 On each page there is a link named "Edit this page".
 Just click on it and you'll jump on GitHub on the Markdown source file of the page.